Thursday, October 3, 2024

 Andrea Pirlo

-Having began his career as an attacking midfield player, Pirlo’s performances for hometown club Brescia attracted the interest of Inter Milan.
+Having begun his career as an attacking midfield player, Pirlo’s performances for his hometown club Brescia attracted the interest of Inter Milan.
 The Nerazzurri agreed a deal to bring the young star to the San Siro, though it proved a frustrating period in the developing playmaker’s career.

 Having failed to cement himself as a regular at Inter, Pirlo spent time on loan at Reggina and former club Brescia, where he was utilised in a deeper position at the latter in a move which would transform his fortunes.